Table of Contents

 The LIMIT specifies how many items to return, and OFFSET skips the previous items.

-- Server-Side Logic: Languages like Python (Django/Flask), PHP (Laravel), or Node.js calculate which items to send based on the page number.
+- Server-Side Logic: Languages such as Python (Django/Flask), PHP (Laravel), or Node.js determine which items to send based on the page number.
 For example, in Python with Django:

 python